arcbtc/buber/README.md

 ### Setup:

-User opens extension and selects whether they are a *taxi* or *customer* (either choice issues Schnoor keypair, or they can add their own pre-existing keypair)
+User opens software and selects whether they are a *taxi* or *customer* (either choice issues Schnoor keypair, or they can add their own pre-existing keypair)

 ### Workflow: